alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 > A subscription costs $20 per month for unlimited calls and messaging, plus a customizable data allowance costing an additional $10 per gigabyte.

+But Google Fi is available only for Americans.

+You can activate it outside of USA, but you should have American address, credit card and you'll get American phone number.